jmadinlab/jmadinlab.github.io/_people/vivi.md

 ### History

 - Ph.D.
-Student (2017-present) University of St. Andrew (Principle: Dr. Maria Dornelas) and University of Hawaii at Manoa and the Hawaii Institute of Marine Biology (Co-principle: Dr. Joshua Madin)
+Student (2017-present) University of St. Andrew (Dr. Maria Dornelas) and University of Hawaii at Manoa and the Hawaii Institute of Marine Biology (Dr. Joshua Madin)
 - Ian Potter Doctoral Fellow at Lizard Island (2018-present)

 ### Research